If you want to have a look at my scores, they are now available to download in PDF format.

 The CD of the Wittener Tage für neue Kammermusik 2014 is finally out, and it includes a recording of my piece The people here go mad.
 They blame the wind. performed sublimely by the Trio Catch.

 Click here if you want to purchase the CD.

-You can now listen to the première of Intent on Resurrection – Spring or Some Such Thing, performed by the Ensemble Intercontemporain, conducted by Matthias Pintscher, on October 17, at the Cité de la Musique, as part of the Festival d’Automne à Paris.
+You can now listen to the recording of the première of Intent on Resurrection – Spring or Some Such Thing, performed by the Ensemble Intercontemporain, conducted by Matthias Pintscher, on October 17, at the Cité de la Musique, as part of the Festival d’Automne à Paris.

 Also on the programme was Helmut Lachenmann’s Concertini.
 During the rehearsals, I had the chance to talk to him – we spoke about compositional crises (I told him I think it is quite important to have a crisis, everybody should have at least one, and he replied, ‘It depends what comes afterwards!’).

 On October 17, the Ensemble Intercontemporain will give the first performance of Intent on Resurrection — Spring or Some Such Thing, at La Cité de la musique (Paris), as part of the 43rd edition of the Festival d’Automne.
 The concert will also include Concertini by Lachenmann and Omaggio a György Kurtág by Nono.

 I spent the last six months writing this piece in the best conditions a composer could wish for!
 For this reason, I want to thank Joséphine Markovits and Hervé Boutry, who made this project possible, as well as the Institut Culturel Italien of Paris, for allowing me to stay one month in Paris and work closely with the musicians.